Evaguy/346_Documentation/README.md

 And don't forget to add the label : "spelling issue" to your issue !

+### How can I add details ?
+Head again into the "Issues" section of this repo, and create a new issue.

+[//]: <> (To rewrite!!! lol)
+State what details you want to add or modifiy (don't forget to tell me where you want to add them).

+This time you'll need to add the label "details missing" to your issue.

 ## TODO :
 * Finish, add and translate the third documentation about scalability in Azure